 - Can you see the sun through it like cheesecloth?

 If you can see a lot of sunlight or the towel stretches easily, then you don’t have a quality towel.
+It is also important to look at the binding of the towel.
+Make sure the edges are nicely sewn, this prevents any fraying.

-**You should never test just one of these areas and rely on the results.
+You should never test just one of these areas and rely on the results.
 You can get microfiber towels at a chain warehouse store that weigh more than 300 GSM, passes the sunlight test and doesn’t stretch very well.
 However, they aren’t absorbent and they don’t pick up dust very well.
 It would pass test 3 but not 1 and 2.
+If possible, a final check for high quality microfiber towels is to find out where they are made.
+We make sure to source our microfiber towels & cloths responsibly, so you can rest assured you are getting only the best.
+See where our microfiber towels are made.
+So in addition to testing, here are some things to look for when buying microfiber towels.

 Microfiber Mop System